W. Jayasiri: Refusal of award

-In 2018, he refused to attend to attend the Kalabooshana state awards festival to protest the October 26 political conspiracy.
-In social media, he condemns the anti-democratic and anti-constitutional acts of president Maithripala Sirisena and receiving an award from such a person is disgusting to him.
+In 2018, he refused to attend the Kalabooshana state awards festival to protest the appointment of Mahinda Rajapaksa as prime minister.
+On social media, he condemned the president, Maithripala Sirisena, and refused an award offered by him.

 Filmography

 Jayasiri started his film career with a minor role in 1973 film Dahakin Ekak directed by Meril Albert.
-He contributed in several critically acclaimed films such as Seilama, Wisidela, Bawa Duka, Duwata Mawaka Misa, Sankranthi and Gamani.
+He contributed to several critically acclaimed films such as Seilama, Wisidela, Bawa Duka, Duwata Mawaka Misa, Sankranthi and Gamani.

 Awards

 He won a Presidential Film Award for the Best Supporting Actor for his role in the movie Duwata Mawaka Misa in 1997.